ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 .. req:: Output
    :id: REQ_42QU5MK

-   The tool displays checks it performs, and quits with a fail exit status when any check fails.
+   The tool displays the checks it performs, and quits with a fail exit status when any of the checks fails.

 Checks for executables
 ----------------------